umbralcalc/umbralcalc.github.io/_posts/stochadexII.md

 \end{align}
 $$

+**Rewrite from here to cover the theory behind optimisation code that will be put into practice in the follow-up article...**

 As we did for the reweighting algorithm, we have illustrated another rough schematic below for the multi-threaded code needed to compute the objective function of a learning algorithm in the stochadex, based on the equation above.
 Note that, in this diagram, we have assumed that the data has already been shifted such that its values are positioned around the distribution peak.
 Knowing where this peak will be a priori is not possible.
 However, for Gaussian data, an unbiased estimator for this peak will be the sample mean and so we have included an initial data standardisation in the steps outlined by the schematic.

 ![](../assets/stochadexII/stochadexII-gaussian-process-code.drawio.png)

+**Here should also talk about how this paper shows online learning of gradients should equilibrate and then be used for debiasing the predictions:** [@angelopoulos2025gradientequilibriumonlinelearning]

 The optimisation approach that we choose to use for obtaining the best hyperparameters in the conditional probability of the reweighting approach will depend on a few factors.
 For example, if the number of hyperparameters is relatively low, but their gradients are difficult to calculate exactly; then a gradient-free optimiser (such as the Nelder-Mead [@nelder1965simplex] method or something like a particle swarm; see [@kennedy1995particle] or [@shi1998modified]) would likely be the most effective choice.
 On the other hand, when the number of hyperparameters ends up being relatively large, it's usually quite desirable to utilise the gradients in algorithms like vanilla Stochastic Gradient Descent [@robbins1951stochastic] (SGD) or Adam [@kingma2014adam].